alison-foundation/alisonproject/docs/App.md

 ## License

-This project is licensed under the GPL3 License - see the LICENSE.md file on Github for details
+This project is licensed under the GPL3 License - see the LICENSE file on Github for details

 ## Acknowledgments

 * [@pes8](https://github.com/Pes8/android-material-color-picker-dialog) - Android color picker

-* INSA Toulouse - FRANCE
+* INSA Toulouse